 - Different sociological research methods, their strengths and limitations including practical, ethical and theoretical issues

 - The different sociological theories and sociology as a science

-- Crime and deviance including theories of crime, differences in criminal participation between men and women, social classes and ethnic groups
+- Crime and deviance including theories of crime, differences in criminal participation between men and women, social classes and ethnic groups and global crime

 - Crime statistics and how they are constructed, the differences in levels and types of crime in different areas.

 Recommended text books to be advised by the tutor.

 Higher Education, work in teaching, probation, police, nursing, social work, human resources and research.